We don't just talk cars ... we teach how to buy them.

 And we can make some suggestions to help you save when buying one.

-There are actually several different ways to buy a used Mustang at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older used Mustang at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.